 Illustrator

-Illustrator is the tool of choice for creating logos, icons and vector graphics.
+Illustrator is a tool of choice for creating logos, icons, and vector graphics.

 Sketch

-Sketch is a popular interface design application offering a wide variety of tools and features.
+Sketch is a popular interface design application that offers a wide variety of tools and features.

 Figma

-Figma is a collaborative platform for interface design, enabling wireframing, prototyping and design sharing.
+Figma is a collaborative platform for interface design that enables wireframing, prototyping, and sharing designs.

 InVision

-InVision is a prototyping tool for creating interactive user interface models.
+InVision is a prototyping tool that allows you to create interactive user interface mockups.

 Adobe XD

-Adobe XD is an interface design tool that provides wireframing, prototyping and collaboration.
+Adobe XD is an interface design tool that offers wireframing, prototyping, and collaboration features.

 Marvel